-\\\The use of any electronic device to capture images, video and/or audio is strictly prohibited anywhere and anytime on the campus.\\\
+\\The use of electronic devices to capture images, video and/or audio is strictly prohibited anywhere and anytime on any campus. \\

-Confiscated telecommunications devices that are not retrieved by the student or the student's parent will be disposed of after the notice required by law.
+Confiscated telecommunications devices that are not retrieved by the student or the student's parent will be stored in accordance with administrative regulations.
 [See policy FNCE for more information.]

 In limited circumstances and in accordance with law, a student's personal telecommunications device may be searched by authorized personnel.
-[See Searches on page 77 and policy FNF for more information.]
+[See Searches and Investigations and policy FNF for more information.]